26 States Consider Health Compacts to Challenge Federal PPACA

 .In 2013, Utah enacted Chapter 101, which included a provision to repeal their compact by July 2014, unless an analysis was completed with details of the compact plan affecting Utah.

-If the federal reform law is upheld as constitutional by the Supreme Court, sponsors of compact laws, supported by the Health Care Compact Alliance and the American Legislative Exchange Council (ALEC), hope their states canl gain congressional approval, and can use federal funds to define their own approach, or retain existing policies.
+Now that the federal health reform law was largely upheld as constitutional by the Supreme Court, sponsors of compact laws, supported by the Health Care Compact Alliance and the American Legislative Exchange Council (ALEC), hope their states can gain congressional approval, and can use federal funds to define their own approach, or retain existing policies.

 Drafters at the Health Care Compact Alliance say it is simply "an agreement between two or more states that is consented to by Congress—that 'restores' authority and responsibility for health care regulation to the member states" and provides the funds to the states to fulfill that responsibility.
 States that agree to form a compact must pass identical compact language and enact separate statutes defining, or in some cases making it a crime to interfere with, health freedoms.

 Vetoes: Arizona's legislature enacted S 1088 and S 1592, but Governor Brewer vetoed both in April, 2011.
 Her veto message stated it would result in additional fiscal challenges for the health care system and violate the state's separation of powers.
 Montana's H 526 passed, but was vetoed on May 12, 2011.

 The U.S. Constitution (Article 1, Section 10) grants states the right to enter into agreements with other states for their common benefit.
 Historically, these compacts have been used to address common problems among states, such as border disputes, creating governmental commissions and establishing common guidelines for agencies in the member states.
 Any compact that increases the political power of the member states must be approved by Congress.
 Interstate compacts addressing criminal justice matters may be granted an exemption from Congressional approval under limited circumstances.